Businesses had to innovate and re-evaluate the way they operate because of the pandemic. We can help you operate safely.

 Guidance for Food & Drinks services

-- Deliveries: these are still allowed following the current delivery guidance but anyone entering a retail property to deliver goods must wear a mask.
+Deliveries are still allowed following the current delivery guidance and anyone entering premises to deliver or collect goods are recommended to wear a mask.

 Government of Jersey have produced a Safe Opening Checklist which provides a good opportunity to look afresh at everything within the business to ensure all guidance is being followed and the setting is COVID secure.

 For specific questions on operating safely contact [email protected]

 There are a number of packages of support available to businesses adversely affected by COVID-19 restrictions.
 More detailed information on the support available can be found on these links: